 4. Use big data

-Rumors abound of big airlines testing everything, down to the flavors of the chocolates in the flight lounge.
-In today’s data centric world you can also harvest the data of your potential customers thanks to a range of big data repositories like Google Analytics, Marketo, Hubspot, Campaign Monitor.
-Using the data gleaned from these tools in conjunction with analytics platforms that track interactions and behaviors, allow you to develop important customer insights and tweak your customer experience to perfection.
+Using the data gleaned from these tools in conjunction with analytics platforms that track interactions and behaviours, allow you to develop important customer insights and tweak your customer experience to perfection.

 5. Customer Service is key